 As an accounting teacher, I tell my students that for every asset a company buys, they must finance it in some way.
 Especially relevant, they finance each asset within their capital structure.
 As a result, corporate capital consists of liabilities and equity.

 As investors, we can participate in the profits of a company by investing our hard earned money.
-We can also participate in all forms of corporate financing up and down the capital structure of businesses.
+We can also participate in all forms of financing including loans and bonds up and down the capital structure of businesses.

 Here are several examples.